Discover more from TheMaskedMedic’s Substack

 Much like ‘Knives Out’ the director, in this case, Martin Scorsese has made sure that almost every scene has some sort of relevance to the final conundrum of the film.
 In many ways, when I was rewatching this film, I felt that it could have easily been a Christoper Nolan film.
 In terms of cinematography, there are a number of scenes, including one involving a cliff face that I thought was really good.

 Another aspect of the film that makes it such a good watch is the careful placement of music.
 It really adds to the tension and some of the pieces of classical music are perfect for the scenes they are in.
-Overall, when it comes to psychological thrillers I think ‘Shutter Island’ has cemented its place amongst my top 10 thrillers of all time.
+Overall, when it comes to psychological thrillers I think ‘Shutter Island’ has cemented its place among my top 10 thrillers of all time.
 If you’ve not seen it, go watch it.